abbyad/docsy-example/content/en/docs/apps/contacts/contact-summary.md

 ---
-title: "Configuring Contact Summary"
+title: "Defining Contact Summary"
 weight: 1
 date: 2017-01-05
 description: >
-  Configuring the fields shown in the contact's Summary card
+  Defining the fields shown in the contact's Summary card
 ---

-Configuring Contact Summary

 Each field that can be shown on a contact's profile is defined as an object in the `fields` array of `contact-summary.templated.js`.
 The properties for each object determine how and when the field is shown.